 Loop Electrosurgical Excision Procedure (LEEP) - Johns Hopkins Medicine Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric current to remove cells and tissue in a woman’s lower genital tract It is used as part of the diagnosis and treatment for abnormal or cancerous conditions

-The LEEP Procedure for Cervical Cancer Prevention LEEP is an effective way to prevent cervical cancer by removing unhealthy cells before they turn into cancer It can also help find early-stage cervical cancer
+The LEEP Procedure for Cervical Cancer Prevention The Loop Electrosurgical Excision Procedure (LEEP) is used to remove abnormal or precancerous cells from the cervix LEEP is an effective way to prevent cervical cancer by removing unhealthy cells before they turn into cancer